pegger0709/blackjack/README.md

 # Blackjack
-To clone this repo, open a terminal and run
+To prepare to use this repo, open a terminal and run

 ```
 git clone https://github.com/pegger0709/blackjack.git
+cd blackjack
+pip install -r requirements.txt
 ```

 ## What this repo contains